• About Us

 Brian Fuller - Associate Provost for Strategy and Operations

-Brian Fuller joined The New School in November of 2022 as Associate Provost for Strategy and Operations within Student Success.
+Brian Fuller joined The New School in November of 2022 as associate provost for Strategy and Operations within Student Success.
 In this role, Brian is responsible for leading the development and execution of the operational, financial, and strategic visions for Student Success.
 He also oversees the Communications, Career Development, and Veteran Services departments within the division.

 Cheryl Green - Assistant Provost for Research Support